shawn-huesman/cms_casestudy/README.md

 - Speed up QuerySet filtering and django_tables2 display and rendering on larger datasets.

 - Implement auto-complete by using the popular typehead.js JavaScript library rather than a standard Django form input typeahead.

+- Change table styling within django_tables2 to space out table search results so they are not as crowded.